 Melasma can be one of the more frustrating conditions our patients face.
-Although there is no cure, treatment can succesfully manage this pigment issue.
-We sat down with Dr. Cox to learn more about this condition and options for treatment.
+Although there is no cure, treatment can successfully manage this pigment issue.
+We sat down with Dr. Cox to learn what is melasma and what are the treatment options?

 Q: What is it?